Riduidel/mastodon-rss/README.md

 > This small project reads the timeline of a Mastodon user into an RSS feed, allowing me to browse mastodon in the comfort of my RSS reader of choice

+## Installation

+.
+Declare your application in mastodon settings/development/applications .
+Unzip the release in your own Apache web folder (`/var/www/html` on my Raspbian) .
+Set the configuration variables (rename the `config.php.example` into `config.php` and edit that file to copy application id and secret)
+.
+Open [${YOUR_SERVER}/mastodon-rss/timeline.php](${YOUR_SERVER}/mastodon-rss/timeline.php in your browser) in your browser

+Enjoy!

 ## Author

 👤 **Nicolas Delsaux**